Spenc3rB/uthp-tests/README.md

 # Welcome to the UTHP test suite

-The UTHP team put together a set of pytests to test the Yocto build of the UTHP (Ultimate TrucK Hacking Platform) image.
+The UTHP team put together a set of pytests to test the Yocto build of the UTHP (Ultimate Truck Hacking Platform) image.
 The tests are located in the `uthp-tests` directory, and are run on the target device after the image has been flashed to the eMMC (embedded MultiMediaCard).

 ## Prerequisites